PowerDNS/pdns/docs/tsig.rst

 ~~~~~~~~~~~~~

 -  Working Kerberos environment.
 Please refer to your Kerberos vendor documentation on how to set it up.
--  Accepting Principal (of the form ``DNS/your.dns.server.name@REALM``) in either per-user keytab or
-   system keytab, where ``your.dns.server.name`` must match the nameserver name in the SOA record of the zone.
+-  Service Principal(s) (of the form ``DNS/your.dns.server.name@REALM``) in either per-user keytab or system keytab, where ``your.dns.server.name`` must match the nameserver name in the SOA record of the zone.
-   If a user keytab is used, specify it using the ``KRB5_KTNAME`` environment variable when starting up PDNS server,
-   which must be able to read the keytab file.
+   If a user keytab is used, specify it using the ``KRB5_KTNAME`` environment variable when starting up PDNS server, which must be able to read the keytab file.

-In particular, if something does not work, read logs and ensure that
-your kerberos environment is ok before filing an issue.
-Most common
+In particular, if something does not work, read logs and ensure that your kerberos environment is ok before filing an issue.
-problems are time synchronization or changes done to the principal.
+Most common problems are time synchronization or changes done to the principal.

 Setting up
 ~~~~~~~~~~